 The Warner Archive digs up Rosalind Russell’s Oscar-nominated performance as the free-spirited ‘Auntie Mame‘.

 Scream Factory gets ready for the Christmas season with a Collector’s Edition of the 1984 holiday slasher ‘Silent Night, Deadly Night‘.

 The 1976 horror drama ‘The Witch Who Came from the Sea‘ washes ashore onto Blu-ray courtesy of Arrow Video.

 Twenty-six years following its cancelation from the ABC network, David Lynch brought his legendary cult drama series ‘Twin Peaks‘ back for a third season on Showtime.
 Those of you who read my episode recaps know that I had very mixed feelings about the revival.
 Although it has moments of brilliance, it’s also painfully meandering and padded with pointless storylines that go nowhere.
 The season really needed to be honed down to about 1/3 as many episodes.
 As a ‘Peaks’ obsessive, I’m curious to see if it plays better on a second viewing.

 Since 2008, Paramount has released season box sets for ‘South Park‘ in seemingly random order, sometimes with gaps of a few years between each.
-If I’m not mistaken, I believe this week’s release of the first five seasons brings the series up to date from Seasons 1-20 on Blu-ray.
-The 21st season is currently airing on Comedy Central now.
+This week, the studio drops the first five seasons all at once.

 Even for as many problems as I had with it, I need to own and rewatch the new ‘Twin Peaks’.